 女 (woman/female) + 巫 (shaman/witch) = 女巫 (witch)

 男巫 (man/male + witch) means “wizard.”
 Throughout the history of ancient China, 男巫 were regarded as messengers connecting heaven and earth.
-Their main job was to find the balance of nature and human impact.
+Their main job was to find the balance between nature and human impact.

-Interestingly, in classic Chinese, the character 覡/觋 (xí) is used instead of the two-characters word 男巫. 覡/觋 is composed of 巫 (shaman/witch) and 見/见 (to see) – imagine those wizards can “see” something from the invisible world.
+Interestingly, in classic Chinese, the character 覡/觋 (xí) is used instead of the two-character word 男巫. 覡/觋 is composed of 巫 (shaman/witch) and 見/见 (to see) – imagine those wizards can “see” something from the invisible world.

-Do you usually pick up a big pumpkin (大南瓜) or small pumpkin (小南瓜)?
+Do you usually pick up a big pumpkin (大南瓜) or a small pumpkin (小南瓜)?
 Pumpkin carving has become a favorite with kids in China during the festival.

-- Zombie 殭屍/僵尸 (jiāng shī).
+- zombie 殭屍/僵尸 (jiāng shī).

-- Vampire 吸血鬼 (xī xuè guǐ)
+- vampire 吸血鬼 (xī xuè guǐ)

-- Mummy 木乃伊 (mù nǎi yī)
+- mummy 木乃伊 (mù nǎi yī)

 - Frankenstein 科學怪人/科学怪人 (kē xué guài rén)

-- Monster 怪獸/怪兽 (guài shòu)
+- monster 怪獸/怪兽 (guài shòu)

-- Haunted house 鬼屋 (guǐ wū)
+- haunted house 鬼屋 (guǐ wū)

-- Ghost Story 鬼故事 (guǐ gù shi)
+- ghost story 鬼故事 (guǐ gù shi)